jaso-public/cs764-sorter/README.md

 This method will print out statistics from the read/write operations to the given stream.
 Some of the statistics it displays are the read count, read size, and write size.

 ## Convert
 This method is utilized with SortMain.cpp and GenerateMain.cpp to parse the given arguments from the user.
-It enables the flags, such as -s, to be parsed from the users input when generating and sorting records.
+It enables the flags, such as -s, to be parsed from the user's input when generating and sorting records.
 ### parseInteger(const char* str, IntegerType& outValue)
 This method will parse integers from the input argument.
 It obtains and sets values such as the record size and record count from the input arguments.